Yamaha YZF-R6

 The Yamaha YZF-R6 is a sport bike, produced by Yamaha as a 600 class from 1999 to 2020.
-From 2021, production availability is limited to race-only specification in most global markets, causing race organisers to re-align their engine eligibility criteria to encourage other manufacturers having larger than 600 cc displacements to enter road-race competition from 2022.
-Race organisers wanted to provide scope for alternative machinery to move away from established tradition of the Yamaha R6 being the dominant marque in Supersport racing.
+From 2021, production availability is limited to a non-homologated race-only specification in most global markets, causing race organizers to realign their engine eligibility criteria to encourage other manufacturers having larger than 600 cc displacements to enter road-race competition from 2022.
+Race organizers wanted to provide scope for alternative machinery to move away from established tradition of the Yamaha R6 being the dominant marque in Supersport racing.
+A similar motorcycle currently in production is the Yamaha YZF-R9.
+This motorcycle is widely considered to be the R6's successor but this has never been officially stated by Yamaha.

 History

+The Original

-The YZF-R6 was introduced in 1999 as the super sport version of YZF-R1 super bike, and as a companion to the more street-oriented YZF600R sport bike which continued to be sold alongside the R6.
+The YZF-R6 was introduced in 1999 as the super-sport version of YZF-R1 super bike, and as a companion to the more street-oriented YZF600R sport bike, which continued to be sold alongside the R6.
 The motorcycle featured Yamaha's completely new engine design capable of producing over 108 hp while stationary.
-The R6 was the world's first 600cc production four-stroke motorcycle producing over 100 hp in stock form.
+The R6 was the world's first 600 cc production four-stroke motorcycle producing over 100 hp in stock form.

+2003 Redesign

 The YZF-R6 has been revised several times since its introduction.
+Starting in 2003, the R6 became fuel injected.
+It also received a new headlight design that was more reminiscent of its bigger brother the YZF-R1.

+2006 Redesign and the "tachometer problem"

-Starting with the 2003 model, when the R6 became fuel-injected.
-The 2006 model year was a significant upgrade with a new engine management system featuring the YCC-T ride by wire throttle and a multi-plate slipper clutch.
-The 2008 model incorporated the YCC-I variable-length intake system to optimize power at high engine rpm and an improved Deltabox frame design.
+The 2006 model year was a significant upgrade with a new engine-management system featuring the YCC-T ride by wire throttle and a multiplate slipper clutch.
+The 2008 model incorporated the YCC-I variable-length intake system to optimize power at high engine speeds, a slight change in exterior bodywork for better aerodynamics, and an improved Deltabox frame design.

-2006 tachometer problem

 In 2006, Yamaha advertised that the R6 had a redline of 17,500 rpm.
 This is 2,000 rpm higher than the previous R6 model and was the highest tachometer redline of any 2006 production four-stroke motorcycle engine.
-The true maximum engine speed was limited by the ECU to 15,800 RPM.
+The true maximum engine speed was limited by the ECU to 15,800 rpm.
 In February 2006, Yamaha admitted the bike's true engine redline was more than 1,000 rpm lower than what was indicated on the tachometer and had been advertised, and offered to buy back any R6 if the customer was unhappy.